oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

             oa:hasBody   [ mc:song_name "Acid Food", "acid food", "AcidFood", etc. ]
             .

+      /artist_name_to_id      // If required to allow SOFA to access artist info without special interface
+                              // Also possible support for alternative names /artist_annotation_xyz.ttl
+          <> a oa:Annotation ;
+            oa:motivatedBy mc:ARTIST_ID_NAME ;
+            oa:hasTarget </public/artists/Mogwai_xyz> ;
+            oa:hasBody   [ mc:artist_name "Mogwai" ] ;    // body is bnode; could (should?) have URI
+            .

 Note that the structure of container names here is illustrative: agents and clients should discover container references by following indexes rather than knowledge of the naming structure used.

 Otherwise, there seems to have been good progress on the agent, with data extracted from CALMA being written to contaimners on a Solid server, though some design decisions still need to be finalized.

 We discussed introducing the notion of a "song reference" as a way to populate worksets of songs (see below).
 (See also "fragment reference": https://thalassa2.oerc.ox.ac.uk:4443/public/DEMO/FragRef-009362d3-45d3-469b-be15-c4646f335525.ttl)

+## Fetch-and-unpack agent

+(Mentioned by TW in 2019-06-12 meeting)

+For now, this functionality is incorporated directly into the "Key distribution per recording agent".

 ## Number of occurrences agent